Using Data to Identify Hot Spots and Predict Bleaching Events

 Under normal conditions, the zooxanthellae algae living in coral tissue absorb energy from the sun and use it for photosynthesis.
 However, when the water gets too warm, zooxanthellae can produce toxins, which are harmful to both the algae and their coral hosts.
 For self-preservation, the coral polyps must expel the zooxanthellae, even though they rely on these algae for key life processes such as eating and calcification.
 Because coral tissue is transparent, coral reefs appear white (the color of their aragonite skeletons) without the zooxanthellae algae.
 This is why we call this process coral "bleaching."

 - Go to the NOAA Coral Kingdom Photo Gallery search page.
-Scroll through the photos of bleached corals.
+Click open one of the image and then click through the photos of bleached corals.

 - How do the colors of bleached corals compare to those of healthy corals?

 - In addition to color change, what other irregularities did you see in the bleached corals?
 Explain.

 - Watch this brief video that explains bleaching.

 Stop and Think1: Approximately 1 million species worldwide depend on coral reefs for survival.
 Based on what you observed in the photographs of bleached corals, what impact do you think coral bleaching has on biodiversity and the overall health of coral reef ecosystems?
 Explain your answer.

 - Without the zooxanthellae, corals are without their main source of energy, and are left in a weakened state.
 Just like a stressed person is more likely to get sick, stressed coral is more likely to become infected with coral diseases.
 To learn more about diseases that affect corals, read some descriptions of common coral diseases.

 - Watch this brief video on coral disease.
 If you'd like to skip the intro about coral reefs, start at 0:47.
 Corals Get Sick Too! from Living Oceans Foundation